 In Beltsville, a lot of people use the bus to get to work every day though Beltsville is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Beltsville is an extremely ethnically-diverse town.
 The people who call Beltsville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Beltsville, accounting for 33.66% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Beltsville residents report their race to be Black or African-American, followed by White.
-Beltsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.83% of the town’s residents.
-Important ancestries of people in Beltsville include African, Irish, Jamaican, and English.
+Important ancestries of people in Beltsville include German, Irish, African, English, and Haitian.

 The most common language spoken in Beltsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.